Eschatologue/CM_wiki/docs/spells/6th-level.md

 A creature can move through the wall, albeit slowly and painfully.
 For every 1 foot a creature moves through the wall, it must spend 4 feet of movement.
 Furthermore, the first time a creature enters the wall on a turn or ends its turn there, the creature must make a Dexterity Saving Throw.
 It takes 7d8 slashing damage on a failed save, or half as much damage on a successful one.

-***At Higher Levels.*** When you cast this spell using a spell slot of 7th level or higher, both types of damage increase by 1d8 for each slot level above 6th.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 7th level or higher, both types of damage increase by 1d8 for each slot level above 6th.

 ### Wind Walk
 *6th-level transmutation*